By Vadim Birstein

 And what was Wallenberg supposedly doing in Pskov?
 In 1942, the staffs of Army Group North (Field Marshal Georg von Küchle, commander) and of the 18th German Army (Colonel General Georg Lindemann, commander) were located in Pskov.
 At the time Pskov was strategically important for the German plans to conquer Leningrad.
 The German military command reconstructed buildings of the Snetogorsky Monastery for its headquarters, while three Abwehr groups of the Abwehr Department 1-c under the command of Colonel Kipp were stationed in the city.
 Two of them were involved in military intelligence, and one, in counterintelligence.
 It does not seem likely that in the terrible circumstances of the Leningrad siege Wallenberg had anything to discuss with the Generals, Abwehr officers or German civilian administration.

-Wallenberg was arrested by SMERSH in January 1945 near Budapest.
+Wallenberg was detained (Serov writes “arrested”) arrested by SMERSH in January 1945 near Budapest.
 At the same time two Swiss diplomats, not “Slovakian” diplomats, as Serov states (p.
 536), were arrested.
-A Slovakian diplomat, Jan Spišak, was also arrested, but not “together with” Wallenberg, as Serov says.
+A Slovakian diplomat, Jan Spišak, was also arrested (again, formally detained), but not “together with” Wallenberg, as Serov says.
 Serov states that Stalin ordered Wallenberg arrested after an orientirovka (information) about Wallenberg’s “connections with Hitler’s special services and American intelligence” came from the 1st NKGB Directorate (foreign intelligence) (p.
 536).
-If this is true, the Swedish-Russian Working Group (1991-99) was never told.
-In addition, the SVR (current Russian foreign intelligence) representatives have always insisted that they have no archival documents about Wallenberg.
+If this is true, the Swedish-Russian Working Group (1991-2000) was never told.
+In addition, the SVR (current Russian external intelligence) representatives have always insisted that they have no archival documentation about Wallenberg.

 Serov mentions that Wallenberg’s personal documents that were with him at the time of his arrest contained information about his contacts with leading Nazi personalities, including Adolf Eichmann (p.
 536).
 This information became available only in late 1989, when Raoul Wallenberg’s address book and calendar for 1944 among other personal effects were released to his family, a few months before Serov’s death in July 1990.
 These items were mysteriously suddenly found in an envelope or a plastic bag in one of KGB’s facilities.
 It is interesting that Serov does not identify any other German Nazi officials by name, as he perhaps should have, given his claims of Wallenberg’s alleged extensive network of contacts.
 But Serov cites only the one person, Eichmann, well known from the public record.